borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-As our CI setup we have set up unittesting using pytest, linting using ruff (also with pre-commit) in [ci.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/.github/workflows/ci.yml) and in a different file automated docker image creation using [cloudbuild.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/cloudbuild.yml).
-We have not implemented tests for different os and pythonv versions, because our aim is to use the repository within a docker container with linux and python 3.11.
-Therefore there is no need to test it for other os.
-We use caching for pip, this prevents having to re-download the dependencies every time CI is called.
+As part of our CI setup, we have set up unit testing using pytest, linting using ruff (also with pre-commit) in [ci.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/.github/workflows/ci.yml).
+Furthermore, in a different file, we automated docker image creation using [cloudbuild.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/cloudbuild.yml).
+We have not implemented tests for different OSs or Python versions, because our aim is to use the repository for running experiments and deploying the model within docker containers featuring a predefined environment (Linux and Python 3.11).
+Therefore, there is no need to test it for other OSs.
+To speed up CI execution, we use the caching feature for our pip requirements; this prevents having to re-download the dependencies every time CI is called.

 ## Running code and tracking experiments